ParnabBasak/Group3_Hackathon/Install.md

 6. Go to http://localhost:4200/ to verify that Angular_UI is up and running

-7. Go to the Signup page and verify that the Role dropdown is populated
+7. Go to the Signup page and verify that the Role dropdown is populated.